WasmEdge/WasmEdge/docs/roadmap.md

 ### How to help?

 Discussion on the roadmap can take place in threads under [Issues](https://github.com/WasmEdge/WasmEdge/issues).
-Please open and comment on an issue if you want to provide suggestions and feedback to an item in the roadmap.
+Please open and comment on an issue if you want to give suggestions and feedback to items in the roadmap.
 Please review the roadmap to avoid potential duplicated efforts.

 ### How to add an item to the roadmap?